 Why Consider Rehab for Vicodin Abuse at Wilmington Treatment Center

+When looking for Vicodin addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In Wilmington, NC, there is only one clear choice.
 Although it is generally safe when used according to physician instructions, Vicodin can be a dangerous and life-threatening substance if it is abused.
 Vicodin use disorder can cause rifts in relationships, resulting in a person being socially isolated and estranged from family, and without social support, a person has much less of a chance of overcoming a Vicodin use disorder and a much greater chance of experiencing depression, anxiety, and other mental health symptoms.
 In addition, Vicodin abuse can hinder a person’s work performance, potentially resulting in job loss and long-term financial strain.
 Because it is an opioid, Vicodin can also have damaging effects on a person’s body and can cause long-term cognitive impairment if it is abused.
 Unfortunately, a potentially fatal overdose is always a risk, but if a person seeks effective treatment in a timely manner, these negative consequences do not have to befall him or her.

 Types of Treatment Offered at Wilmington Treatment Center for Vicodin Abuse